impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L36){:target="_blank" rel="noopener"} and the lines after it.
 We purposely set the `SHELL` env var to be a falsy value, and run the command with no argument after the "-" character.

 At [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L34){:target="_blank" rel="noopener"}, the `$shell` variable is initialized to the first argument in our current list of args.
-In our case, we didn't pass a specific shell name (like we did with `bash` in the previous test), so this variable will be empty.
+In our case, we didn't pass a specific shell name (like we did with Bash in the previous test), so this variable will be empty.

 As the block of code executes, the value of `shell` is populated and then progressively whittled down until we are left with just the shell's name.